blogmywiki/mud-pi-babel/README.md

 To allow players to connect remotely, the server will also need to be connected to the internet.

 To connect to the server you will need a telnet client.
-On Mac, Linux, and versions of Windows prior to Windows Vista, the telnet client is usually installed by default.
+On older Macs, Linux, and versions of Windows prior to Windows Vista, the telnet client may be installed by default.
 For Windows Vista, 7, 8 or later, you may need to follow [this guide](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx) to install it.

+You can also use a mobile and desktop app like [Terminus](https://www.termius.com/ios) as a Telnet client.

 Running the Server